ChSatyaSavith/Briefly/README.md

 - **Category Search:** Effortlessly discover news articles by selecting from a wide range of categories.
 - **Trending News:** Stay ahead with the most trending and significant news topics.
 - **User-friendly Interface:** Experience a sleek, clean, and intuitive design for optimal navigation.
-- **Personalized Experience:** Customize your news feed according to your preferences.
-- **Offline Access:** Save articles for offline reading, ensuring you have access to news even without an internet connection.
-- **Notifications:** Receive timely notifications for breaking news and updates on your favorite topics.

 ## Installation

 To set up **Briefly** on your local machine, follow these instructions: